JonathanWThom/JonathanWThom/README.md

 ### Welcome! 👋

-I'm Jonathan and I'm not too sure what to put here, so I'm going to follow GitHub's suggestions.
+I'm Jonathan and I'm not too sure what to put here, so I'm going to follow GitHub's lead.
 Protip: To get a profile like this, create a repo named the same thing as your username.

 👨‍💻 My day job is working on integrations for [UserTesting](https://www.usertesting.com/).